 We collect personal data for the following purposes:

-Our customers are required to name billing, administrative, technical and other types of service and account users who have authority to use our services and manage the customer’s account.
-We collect the name and business contact information of these account representatives, and will require each individual account representative to establish their own set of account credentials (user name and password).
-We will use this information to manage the account, such as to send invoices and other account communications, and authenticate individuals who use the services or request information or support on the customer’s behalf.
+Our customers are required to name a contact for billing, administrative, technical and other account related communications.
+We collect the name and business contact information of each account representative.
+Our customers also authorize service users.
+We require each individual account representative and service user to establish their own set of account credentials (user name and password).
 If the customer wishes to integrate their social media accounts with our services, we will require the customer to provide the account credentials used by their representatives on those platforms.
-We will use those credentials to maintain a live sync between the social media platform and our curation platform as to the social media posts that our customers chooses to manage on our platform.

 Please send us a request at firstname.lastname@example.org if you would like to know what personal data we have about you, or would like us to correct inaccurate data, delete your personal data, or restrict the use of your personal data.
 We commit to responding to your request promptly and honoring your reasonable requests.
 We will comply with all applicable legal requirements related to your requests, but please note that we are not required by law to delete or restrict the use of your data in a way that prevents us from complying with our legal obligations to our customer or that interferes with our reasonable record keeping as necessary to demonstrate compliance with our contracts and applicable law.